-SET CHANNEL AUDIO\OUTPUT\DEVICE <sampler-channel> <audio-device-id> number.
+SET CHANNEL AUDIO_OUTPUT_DEVICE <sampler-channel> <audio-device-id>

-Where <audio-device-id> is the numerical ID of the audio output device and <sampler-channel> is the respective sampler channel
+Where <audio-device-id> is the numerical ID of the audio output device and <sampler-channel> is the respective sampler channel number.

-"WRN:<warning-code>:<warning-message>" if audio output device was set, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message

-"ERR:<error-code>:<error-message>" in case it failed, providing an appropriate error code and error message

-4.4.14 Setting audio output type

-DEPRECATED: THIS COMMAND WILL DISAPPEAR SOON!

-The front-end can alter the audio output type on a specific sampler channel by sending the following command:

-SET CHANNEL AUDIO\OUTPUT\TYPE <sampler-channel> <audio-output-type>

-Where <audio-output-type> is currently either "Alsa" or "Jack" and <sampler-channel> is the respective sampler channel number.

-"WRN:<warning-code>:<warning-message>" if audio output type was set, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message

-"ERR:<error-code>:<error-message>" in case it failed, providing an appropriate error code and error message

-4.4.15 Setting audio output channel

-The front-end can alter the audio output channel on a specific sampler channel by sending the following command:

-SET CHANNEL AUDIO\OUTPUT\CHANNEL <sampler-chan> <audio-out> <audio-in>

-Where <sampler-chan> is the sampler channel, <audioout> is the sampler channel's audio output channel which should be rerouted and <audio-in> the audio channel of the selected audio output device where <audio-out> should be routed to.

-"WRN:<warning-code>:<warning-message>" if audio output channel was set, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message

-"ERR:<error-code>:<error-message>" in case it failed, providing an appropriate error code and error message
+"OK" on success "WRN:<warning-code>:<warning-message>" if audio output device was set, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message "ERR:<error-code>:<error-message>" in case it failed, providing an appropriate error code and error message 4.4.14 Setting audio output channel The front-end can alter the audio output channel on a specific sampler channel by sending the following command: SET CHANNEL AUDIO OUTPUT CHANNEL <sampler-chan> <audio-out> <audio-Where <sampler-chan> is the sampler channel, <audioout> is the sampler channel's audio output channel which should be rerouted and <audio-in> the audio channel of the selected audio output device where <audio-out> should be routed to.
+Possible Answers: "OK" on success "WRN:<warning-code>:<warning-message>" if audio output channel was set, but there are noteworthy issue(s) related, providing an appropriate warning code and warning message "ERR:<error-code>:<error-message>" in case it failed, providing an appropriate error code and error message

-4.4.16 Setting MIDI input device
+4.4.15 Setting MIDI input device